iMovR Lander Standing Desk Review

 American-made quality, intuitive height controller, controller syncs to smartphone app, fully assembles in minutes, anti-collision technology, two-tap automatic lift, sleek 3D-laminated tabletops

 Desk base is not available separately for purchase, currently offered in only one tabletop depth (30") although more sizes and shapes will be offered soon

 As in many commercial fields, we see a continuous stream of new standing desk products in our test lab every month, including many “me too” products from countless copycat producers.
 Yes, there are the occasional few with one or two nice evolutionary enhancements like a new tabletop finish option or nicer hand controller plastics than last year’s model, but it has been several years since we’ve seen a truly revolutionary new entrant.

 The new Lander Desk from iMovR bristles with evolutionary enhancements, and it brings not one, but two new revolutionary developments to the fore, putting a significant distance between iMovR and its nearest competitors.
-We expect nothing less from iMovR, which introduced the revolutionary SteadyType® ergonomic keyboard tray for standing desks three years ago (and now also available as an add-on for other brands of standing desks with their Elevon™ Standing Desk Keyboard Tray), and stunning, ultra-durable 3D laminated surface finishes in 2014 and revolutionary SteadyType® ergonomic keyboard tray for standing desks in 2015 .
-In 2019 they added 36 species/stain options in luxurious real wood, just for the Lander line, raising the bar substantially in the contest for "the best standing desk money can buy."
+We expect nothing less from iMovR, which introduced their stunning, ultra-durable, healthcare-grade 3D laminated surface finishes in 2014 and revolutionary SteadyType® ergonomic keyboard tray for standing desks in 2015 .
+In 2019 they added 36 species/stain options in luxurious real wood, just for the Lander line, raising the bar substantially in the contest for “the best standing desk money can buy.”